Revisiting Cases 2 and 11 of the Map Color Theorem: Current graphs

 In this work, a \emph{current graph} is a graph embedded in an orientable surface whose arcs are labeled with elements of an abelian group $\Gamma$, known as the \emph{current group}.
 The arc-labeling $\alpha\colon E^+ \to \Gamma$ satisfies $\alpha(e^+) = -\alpha(e^-)$ for each edge $e \in E$.
 The \emph{excess} of a vertex is defined to be the sum of all the currents on the arcs entering the vertex, and if the excess is 0, we say that \emph{Kirchhoff's current law} is satisfied at that vertex.
 Given a face-boundary walk $(e_1^\pm, e_2^\pm, \dotsc)$, the \emph{log} of the walk $(\alpha(e_1^\pm), \alpha(e_2^\pm), \dotsc)$ replaces each arc with its label.

-The \emph{index} of a current graph refers to the number of faces in the embedding.
+The \emph{index} of a current graph refers to the number of faces in its embedding.
 We follow the approach described by Ringel and Youngs \cite{RingelYoungs-Case2, RingelYoungs-Case11}, where the current graphs are of index 1 and the current group is $\Z_{12s+6}$.
-Most of the vertices satisfy Kirchhoff's current law, and those that do not are called \emph{vortices}, which come in three types: \begin{itemize} \item[(V1)] Vertex of degree 1 with excess generating $\Z_{12s+6}$. \item[(V2)] Vertex of degree 1 with excess generating the index 2 subgroup. \item[(V3)] Vertex of degree 3 with excess generating the index 3 subgroup, and the incoming currents are all congruent to $j \pmod{3}$, where $j \not\equiv 0 \pmod{3}$. \end{itemize} The current graphs of Ringel and Youngs's method satisfy a standard set of properties:

-\begin{itemize} \item[(C1)] Vertices are of degree 1 and 3. \item[(C2)] The log of the face-boundary walk consists of nonzero elements of $\Z_{12s+6}$, and each such element appears exactly once. \item[(C3)] The order 2 element is the current of an arc incident with a degree-1 vertex. \item[(C4)] Unlabeled vertices of degree 3 satisfy Kirchhoff's current law. \item[(C5)] Vortices are labeled and are of type (V1), (V2), or (V3). \end{itemize}
+Most of the vertices satisfy Kirchhoff's current law, and those that do not are called \emph{vortices} (with one exception, as explained below).
+Each face corner incident with a vortex is labeled by a letter.
+Ringel and Youngs used the following kinds of vortices: \begin{itemize} \item[(V1)] Vertex of degree 1 with excess generating $\Z_{12s+6}$. \item[(V2)] Vertex of degree 1 with excess generating the index 2 subgroup. \item[(V3)] Vertex of degree 3 with excess generating the index 3 subgroup, and the incoming currents are all congruent to $j \pmod{3}$, where $j \not\equiv 0 \pmod{3}$. \end{itemize} With these vortices in mind, the current graphs of Ringel and Youngs's method satisfy a standard set of properties: \begin{itemize} \item[(C1)] Each nonzero element of $\Z_{12s+6}$ appears in the log exactly once. \item[(C2)] Vortices are of type (V1), (V2), or (V3). \item[(C3)] The order 2 element is on an arc incident with an unlabeled vertex of degree 1. \item[(C4)] All other vertices are unlabeled, have degree 3, and satisfy Kirchhoff's current law. \end{itemize}

 By property (C3), the order 2 element appears twice consecutively in the log, which will induce faces of length 2.
-We suppress these faces, replacing them by a single edge, and we follow the standard conventions of recording the order 2 element once in the log, not considering the degree-1 endpoint as a vortex, and omitting that endpoint from our drawings.
-The face corners of vortices are labeled with distinct letters.
-Vortices of type (V1) and (V3) generate one and three Hamiltonian faces, respectively, and vortices of type (V2) induce two $(6s+3)$-sided faces.
+We suppress these faces, replacing them by a single edge, and we follow the conventions of recording the order 2 element only once in the log, not considering the degree-1 endpoint as a vortex, and omitting that endpoint from our drawings.
+Vortices of type (V1) and (V3) generate one and three Hamiltonian $(12s+6)$-sided faces, respectively.
+Vortices of type (V2) each induce two $(6s+3)$-sided faces, where one face is incident with the even elements of $\Z_{12s+6}$, and the other is incident with the odd elements.
 We also follow the convention where the letters are incorporated into the log at their respective face corners in the face-boundary walk.